kfrlib/kfr/README.md

 ![MSVC 2019](https://img.shields.io/badge/MSVC-2019%2B-brightgreen.svg?style=flat-square)
 ![Xcode 12+](https://img.shields.io/badge/Xcode-12%2B-brightgreen.svg?style=flat-square)

-KFR has no external dependencies except a C++17 compatible standard C++ library.
-CMake is used as build system.
+KFR has no external dependencies except for a C++17-compatible standard C++ library.
+CMake is used as the build system.

 Clang is highly recommended and proven to provide the best performance for KFR.
-You can use clang as a drop-in replacement of both GCC on Linux and MSVC on Windows.
-On macOS clang is the default compiler and included in the official Xcode toolchain.
+You can use Clang as a drop-in replacement for both GCC on Linux and MSVC on Windows.
+On macOS, Clang is the default compiler and included in the official Xcode toolchain.

-_Note_: Building DFT module requires Clang at this moment due to internal compiler errors and lack of optimization in GCC and MSVC.
+_Note_: Building the DFT module currently requires Clang due to internal compiler errors and a lack of optimization in GCC and MSVC.

-:arrow_right: See [Installation](docs/docs/installation.md)   for more details
+:arrow_right: See [Installation](docs/docs/installation.md) docs for more details

 ## Features